CodeSmith32/msgpack-js-micro/README.md

 ### msgpack.encode(data, settings = {})

 Encodes an object in the msgpack format.
 If a cyclic structure is detected, an error will be thrown.

+The following object types are encoded:

+- Number (encoded as signed / unsigned integer or float / double, best datatype chosen to preserve precision)
+- BigInt (encoded as signed / unsigned integer, 64-bit when big enough)
+- String (encoded as string, UTF-8 or Latin-1 encoded)
+- ArrayBuffer, Buffer, TypedArray (encoded as binary)
+- Array (encoded as array)
+- Object (encoded as map)
+- Date (encoded in core Timestamp extension format)

+Notices:

+When a BigInt is encoded, if it's small enough, it won't be encoded as a 64-bit integer.
+Thus, if decoding, even when `bigInts` is enabled, the decoded number will not be a BigInt, since a BigInt is not necessary to accurately represent the precision.

+Date objects do not contain timezone information, but instead report UTC time offset by the local system's timezone.
+Thus, decoded Date objects, when printed, may appear to report a different time than was encoded due to the offset from UTC.

 #### `data: any`
 The object data to encode in msgpack-format.